TomBos/ftpfs/README.md

 - 🐚 Designed to run in the background
 - 🔁 Automatically syncs files from local to remote
 - 🧼 Lightweight and Unix-philosophy compliant
 - 🧾 Logging and verbosity config
+- 🔄 Update via 1 command

 # 📦 **Installation**